gavinmcfarland/thumbquote-config-2022/README.md

 5. **Now run the plugin**

-   You can re-run the plugin in Figma by holding down `cmd/ctrl + P`
+   You can re-run the plugin in Figma by pressing `cmd/ctrl + P`

 When you're developing you can run `npm run watch` instead and this will watch for any changes to your `code.ts` file so you don't have to keep running the build command.